vaarn/vaarn.github.io/bestiary.md

 <tr><td><b>HD</b>: 1</td><td><b>Armour</b>: 12</td></tr>
 <tr><td><b>Morale</b>: 3</td><td><b>Appearing</b>: 2d6</td></tr>
 <tr><td colspan="2"><b>Attacks</b>: Bite (d6)</td></tr>
 <tr><td colspan="2"><b>Notes</b>: Cacogenic hounds, typically dark-coated, with lighter hairless flesh where their ancestor’s eyes once resided.
-They lost their bond with humanity along with their eyes and use their acute hearing and sense of smell to hunt the unwary on moonless nights.
-Eyeless Dogs gain +1 to hit and +1 damage for every other Eyeless Dog that targets their opponent this round.</td></tr>
+They lost their bond with humanity along with their eyes and use their acute hearing and sense of smell to hunt the unwary on moonless nights. <br />&nbsp; Eyeless Dogs gain +1 to hit and +1 damage for every other Eyeless Dog that targets their opponent this round.</td></tr>
 </table>

 ## Faa Nomad